spdx/Spdx-Java-Library/README.md

 |   [![Bugs](https://sonarcloud.io/api/project_badges/measure?project=java-spdx-library&metric=bugs)](https://sonarcloud.io/dashboard?id=java-spdx-library)    | [![Security Rating](https://sonarcloud.io/api/project_badges/measure?project=java-spdx-library&metric=security_rating)](https://sonarcloud.io/dashboard?id=java-spdx-library) | [![Maintainability Rating](https://sonarcloud.io/api/project_badges/measure?project=java-spdx-library&metric=sqale_rating)](https://sonarcloud.io/dashboard?id=java-spdx-library) | [![Technical Debt](https://sonarcloud.io/api/project_badges/measure?project=java-spdx-library&metric=sqale_index)](https://sonarcloud.io/dashboard?id=java-spdx-library) |

+## Library Version Compatibility

+Library version 3.0.0 and higher is not compatible with previous versions of the library due to breaking changes introduced in SPDX 3.0.

+See the [README-V3-UPGRADE.md](README-V3-UPGRADE.md) file for information on how to upgrade.
 ## Storage Interface
 The Spdx-Java-Library allows for different implementations of SPDX object storage.
 The storage facility implements the org.spdx.storage.IModelStore interface.
 This is a low level Service Provider Interface (SPI).
 The ISerializableModelStore extends the IModelStore and supports serializing and de-serializing the store to an I/O Stream.
 This interface is currently used to implement JSON, XML, YAML, and RDF/XML formats.
 The default storage interface is an in-memory Map which should be sufficient for light weight usage of the library.